vaibhavantil2/core/docs/core/04_core-concepts/02_web-client/04_angular/angular.md

 ### Initialization

-Import the `Glue42Ng` module in the root module of your app and pass the factory function from `@glue42/web`:
+Import the `Glue42Ng` module in the root module of your app and pass a Glue42 factory function:

 ```javascript
 import { BrowserModule } from "@angular/platform-browser";